-The Participant Identification Code is a unique 9 digit number that helps the European Commission to identify a participant.
-It is used in all grant-related interactions between the participant and the Commission.
+The Participant Identification Code is a unique 9 digit number that helps the Commission/agency to identify a participant.
+It is used in all grant-related interactions between the participant and the Commission/agency.

 If your organisation has already participated in a 7th Framework Programme proposal, it is likely that the organisation has already received a PIC number.
-You can check it on the Participant Portal: http://ec.europa.eu/research/participants/portal
+You can check it on the Participant Portal: http://ec.europa.eu/research/participants/portal ('My Organisations' tab').